Thai Reach is dedicated to helping anyone in need of low-cost prosthetic and medical devices and other accessibility aids.

 We are helping a community of 400, mostly elderly adults in Khon Kaen, Thailand, who have all contracted Hansen's Disease (Leprosy) when they were younger and the disease was untreatable.
 Hansen's at it's worst can rob the afflicted of fingers, leaving them with only palms and vestige knuckles.

-Additionally, the lab will also be used to help local children and adults with disabilities such as Tui, a boy we are making an Unlimited Arm for to replace his missing left forearm and hand.
+Additionally, the lab is being used to help local children and adults with disabilities such as Tui, a boy we are making an Unlimited Arm for to replace his missing left forearm and hand.

 Some of the funding for this will be coming from the hospital, but it is a big project in need of technical assistance and we think if it is done right and is successful this pilot lab will inspire more hospitals to create similar programs around Thailand, the region and the world.

-In early 2017 we set up the pilot lab and by the end of 2018 have helped over 60 people.
+By the middle of 2019 have we helped over 100 people.
 We are currently working on making the lab a regional hub for helping people with disabilities.

 Changing Hands - An Education Lab proposal for the Sri Sangwan School in Khon Kaen, Thailand